dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 For the powerful, this is desirable.
-They can sell us technology to solve our problems, while our growing dependencies on it short-circuits the types of life experience that imbue our worldview.
+They can sell us technology to solve our problems, while our growing dependencies on it short-circuit the types of life experience that imbue our worldview.
 In some ways, this makes us easier to control.
 We simply do not have the same sheer drive that powers those of us who have learned through pain and all the simple joys we'll never know.
 For all its benefit,